n00shinm/n00shinm/README.md

 - 👋 Hi, I’m @n00shinm
 - 👀 I’m interested in all things creative ;)
 - 🌱 I’m currently learning p5.js at OCADU in the Digital Futures program

-- 💞️ I’m looking to collaborate on all things creative ;)
-- 📫 How to reach me ...
+- 📫 How to reach me on IG @houseofnoosh

 <!---
 n00shinm/n00shinm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.